7th International Workshop on

 Program Committee

-• Lorenzo De Carli, University of Calgary, Canada
+• Nathan Cassee, University of Victoria, Canada

 • Ranim Khojah, Chalmers University of Technology, Sweden